Gabriella439/nixos-in-production/manuscript/Architecture.md

 - *cache coherence*

-  If all builds are initiated on the hub then the same build will never be performed twice so long as the first build remains cached.
+  If you initiate all builds on the hub then you never perform the same build twice so long as the first build remains cached.
 In contrast, if you initiate builds directly on the spokes then the same build product could be built multiple times if you have multiple spokes building products for the same platform.

-  Most of the time this is a minor issue since most Nix builds are deterministic enough that small differences between repeated builds (like timestamps) don't matter.
-However, there are some situations where the differences matter and you don't want build products to change depending on which machine you download them from.

 - *avoiding duplicate work*